24 Practical Ways to Prepare for Food Shortages and Rising Grocery Prices in 2026

 Rice

 Another kitchen staple, rice, is grappling with challenges from droughts, floods, and extreme weather.
-The increased demand for rice, partly due to the demand for wheat, is pushing prices higher.
-Adding to the complexity, India’s export ban is playing its part in the rise.
+The increased demand for rice, partly driven by wheat, is pushing prices higher.
+Adding to the complexity, India’s export ban is contributing to the rise.

 Eggs

 As avian flu concerns persist, the global egg production landscape remains under constant threat.
-Avian flu, a contagious viral disease affecting birds, has the potential to disrupt poultry farms, impacting both the supply and the pricing of eggs.
-The resilience of the egg industry faces a dual challenge — not only is the direct production of eggs at risk, but the perceived threat can also trigger changes in consumer behavior, leading to fluctuations in demand.
+Avian flu, a contagious viral disease affecting birds, has the potential to disrupt poultry farms, affecting both egg supply and pricing.

 Butter